 Annamalai has been open in his views that the BJP and Prime Minister Modi have been portrayed wrongly in Tamil Nadu and said that it could be set right since the state had 45 per cent of its electorate under 39 years of age.

-The latest that has provoked the opposition party is his to English daily Deccan Herald wherein Annamalai said that the DMK’s politics on the Tamil language issue was like flogging a “dead horse”.
+The latest that has provoked the opposition party is his interview to English daily Deccan Herald wherein Annamalai said that the DMK’s politics on the Tamil language issue was like flogging a “dead horse”.

 In a telling statement on the Dravidian parties, including the ruling All India Anna Dravida Munnetra Kazhagam (AIADMK), Annamalai said that they would find it hard to overcome issues such as family politics, corruption, scandals and politics within their own families.

 “They have MLAs who have served six to seven terms and who do not connect with the young voters,” he said, explaining why the Hindi issue might not pay dividends.

 In his efforts to expose the double standards of parties such as the DMK, the former IPS official said that the Dravidian parties were playing with Tamil pride even as Modi was propagating Tamil on his own accord globally.